-If the x-ray is abnormal or symptoms persist, the child should be referred as soon as possible to a pediatric neurosurgeon or pediatric orthopedic surgeon experienced in managing atlantoaxial instability.
+An x-ray of your child's neck in the neutral position will help diagnose atlantoaxial instability.
+If the x-ray is abnormal or symptoms continue, your child should be referred as soon as possible to a pediatric neurosurgeon or pediatric orthopedic surgeon experienced in managing atlantoaxial instability.